about…

 Cley Contemporary 16, North Norfolk Exhibition Project, 2016.

-The Sutton Gallery, Edinburgh, mixed exhibition, 2015.
+The Sutton Gallery, Edinburgh, group exhibition, 2015.

-Sunday Times Watercolour Exhibition, Finalist, Mall Galleries, 2014.
+Sunday Times Watercolour Exhibition, finalist, Mall Galleries, 2014.

-Highgate Contemporary, London, ‘Inside Out’, duo exhibition, 2012.
+Highgate Contemporary, London, ‘Inside Out’, joint exhibition, 2012.

-Inchmore Gallery, Inverness, solo & group exhibitions, 2006, 2007.
+Inchmore Gallery, Inverness, solo & group exhibitions, 2006/2007.

-An Tuireann Art Gallery, Isle of Skye, group exhibition, 2005, 2006.
+An Tuireann Art Gallery, Isle of Skye, group exhibitions, 2005/2006.

 SELECTED PRESS & PUBLICATIONS: